 Recording the outcomes

-Monitoring will start in 2014 and is likely to continue for at least 20 years.
+Monitoring started in 2014 and is likely to continue for at least 20 years.
 During this time we will record:

 - trends in the health of the different specimens

 - seasonal timing of events (phenology) such as bud-burst in spring and shoot extension

 - and of course death of species – in fact we

 Scientists will monitor the specimens as they grow as well as collecting weather data for each site.